Date: 8 Sessions: 21, 28 September, 5, 12, 19, 26 October, 2, 9 November 2023

 Who is the course for?

-This course would benefit practitioners in private law firms and NGOs; civil servants in national ministries, provincial departments and local authorities; environmental managers in private sector; civil society organizations; activists, academics and students.
+This course would benefit practitioners in private law firms and NGOs; civil servants, provincial departments and local authorities; environmental managers in private sector; civil society organizations; activists, academics and students.

 The virtual course format will consist of a series of 8 sessions in which live (synchronous) teaching is offered via Zoom.
 Participants will be able to interact with the tutors and amongst themselves on screen.